intel/pti-gpu/tools/unitrace/README.md

    ```
 ## Profile Hardware Performance Metrics

-Hardware performance metric counter can be profiled at the same time while host/device activites are profiled in the same run or they can be done in seperate runs.
+Hardware performance metric counter can be profiled at the same time while host/device activites are profiled in the same run or they can be done in separate runs.

 Please note that device timing is also enabled if hardware performance metric counter profiling is enabled.
 The device timing information will guide you to the hot kernels so you know which kernel's peformance counters are of most interest.